BMO Field: Attendance records

-The largest attendance for any event at the stadium was recorded on January 1, 2017, when the Toronto Maple Leafs hosted the Detroit Red Wings in the NHL Centennial Classic in front of 40,148 people.
-The largest attendance for a Major League Soccer game was on December 10, 2016, when Toronto FC hosted the Seattle Sounders FC in the 2016 MLS Cup in front of 36,045.
+The largest attendance for any event at the stadium was recorded on May 9, 2026, when Toronto FC hosted Inter Miami CF in front of 44,828 people.
+This broke the previous record from January 1, 2017, when the Toronto Maple Leafs hosted the Detroit Red Wings in the NHL Centennial Classic in front of 40,148.
 The largest attendance for a Canadian Football League game was the 104th Grey Cup played before 33,421 on November 27, 2016.
-For all three games, which were played within five weeks of each other, the stadium was expanded beyond its permanent capacity.
+For all three games plus MLS Cup 2016—won by the Seattle Sounders over Toronto FC in front of 36,045—the stadium was expanded beyond its permanent capacity.